Environmental guidance for your business in Northern Ireland & Scotland

 To find out how you can measure and report on your business' environmental performance see:

-Defra: Guidance on environmental reporting Global Reporting Initiative: Small, Smart and Sustainable
+Defra: Guidance on environmental reporting Global Reporting Initiative: Resource centre

 Encourage all your staff to work together to improve your environmental performance.
 The day-to-day actions of your staff can significantly reduce your environmental impact.
 Ask someone to volunteer at your golf facility as the environmental champion.